How to make a Perfect Latte at Home (with an espresso machine)

 Don’t worry if you don’t pick it up quickly.
 While expert baristas make latte art look easy, you’ll soon realize it takes plenty of practice.
 Keep at it!

-In the video below, our Steven is teaching you the art of latte.
+In the video below, our Steven is teaching you the art of latte art.
 You’re welcome.

 As you can see, you don’t need to be an expert barista to make yourself a beautiful latte at home.
-All you have to do is brew the coffee and add frothed milk.
+All you have to do is brew the coffee, froth the milk.

 Usually, there is around 180ml (6oz) of milk in one caffè late.
 Most coffee shops outside of Italy serve latte in a 240ml (8oz) glass with 30ml or 60ml of espresso (depending on whether it is a double or regular shot).